 There are many different types of legal funding models on the market place.
 Our expert team can find the right one for you and help maximise your chances of success - and reduce risk too.

-Where Disqualification Proceedings are threatened against a director, that director faces the Secretary of State with an army of solicitors and endless resources employed against him/her.
+Where director disqualification proceedings are threatened against a director, that director faces the secretary of state with an army of solicitors and endless resources employed against him/her.